 Virtualization is also often used for consolidating various servers onto one physical server and save on hardware and administrating different machines.

-The first use case enables you to have the vast array of free Linux programs running virtualized under Windows, and the next one lets you tweak and tune your website without having to publish these experimental changes immediately.
+The first use case enables you to have the vast array of free Linux programs running virtualized under M$ OS, and the next one lets you tweak and tune your website without having to publish these experimental changes immediately.
 There are many more useful tasks with specific advantages besides the above ones thinkable.